-Spiral Model – Pros and Cons
+Spiral Development – Pros and Cons

 The plus point of the spiral model is that it enables components of the product to add when they are available or active.
 It eliminates any possibility of a conflict with any late requirements or the design.

 This process is compatible with approaches that have multiple software builds and releases which permits forming an orderly shift to a maintenance exercise.
-Another unique aspect of this approach is that the spiral model requires an early user engagement in the system development exercise.
+Another unique aspect of this approach is that the spiral model requires early user engagement in the system development exercise.